EnviroGroup Solar System FAQs

 How long does it take to install a solar system?

 For a standard residential home installing solar, it generally takes about one day.
 However, it may take a bit longer if your home includes any of the following:

 - Unforeseeable changes on the day of install, usually due to household structure

-Weather and installer availability may also affect the completion of the install.
-When working at heights and with electrical equipment it is unsafe to install during the rain or extremely hot conditions.
-Your solar installers are people too and get sick occasionally, EnviroGroup values employee health and wellbeing encouraging safe work practices.
+Weather can also affect the completion of the install.
+When working at heights and with electrical equipment, it is unsafe to install during the rain or extremely hot conditions.

 What if I live in a heritage overlay, do I need extra approvals to install my solar system?